zaida04/g.js-self/README.md

 ## About

 `guildedjs` is an API wrapper for Guilded.gg, a discord alternative.
 This was created due to the lack of an api wrapper written in TS for the guilded api.
+Inspired heavily by [discord.js](https://github.com/discordjs/discord.js)

 <!--EMD OF ABOUT THE PROJECT>